EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 Tectonic subsidence is modelled separately for ocean basins and continental passive margins.
 The subsidence model chosen by the ``backtrack`` module depends on whether the drill site is on oceanic or continental crust.
-An oceanic age grid is used to determine this.
+This is determined by an oceanic age grid.
 Since the age grid captures only oceanic crust, a drill site inside this region will automatically use the oceanic subsidence model whereas a drill site outside this region uses the continental subsidence model.

-The default age grid :ref:`bundled <pybacktrack_reference_bundle_data>` inside ``pybacktrack`` is a 6-minute resolution grid of the age of the world's ocean crust:
+The default age grid :ref:`bundled <pybacktrack_reference_bundle_data>` inside ``backtrack`` is a 6-minute resolution grid of the age of the world's ocean crust:

 * Müller, R.D., Seton, M., Zahirovic, S., Williams, S.E., Matthews, K.J., Wright, N.M., Shephard, G.E., Maloney, K.T., Barnett-Moore, N., Hosseinpour, M., Bower, D.J. & Cannon, J. 2016,